Strategic warehouse for civilian missions for the European Union

 MSB, the Swedish Civil Contingencies Agency, is assigned to manage the European Union’s strategic stock of equipment used in civilian and conflict management operations.
 The assignment is carried out under the auspices of the EU Common Security and Defence Policy (CSDP).

 The EU’s civilian and conflict management operations are focused on responding to external conflicts and crises, building capacity among partners and protecting the EU and its citizens.
 For example, it can concern the training of a country’s police force or similar issues connected to the rule of law, preventing conflict through observation missions, and to promote sustainable peace.

 The assignment to manage this strategic warehouse renders Sweden and MSB a strategically valuable part of the objective of the EU to strengthen peace, security and rule of law in states affected by crises and conflicts.

 The CSDP Warehouse II contract

-- The equipment that will be kept in stock is, among others, vehicles, IT equipment, satellite telephones, medical supplies, medicines and helmets.
+- The equipment kept in stock is, among others, IT equipment, satellite telephones, medical supplies, medicines and helmets.

-- In due time, the IT system will also come to include modules for purchases, HR and project management.
+- IThe IT system includes modules for purchases, HR and project management.

-- The warehouse will enable the EU to swiftly launch new missions, scale up or down existing missions, move equipment or to terminate missions.
+- The warehouse enables the EU to swiftly launch new missions, scale up or down existing missions, move equipment or to terminate missions.